The Benefits of Psychotherapy

 Therapy for Domestic Abuse Victims

 There is little published on the correlation between domestic abuse victims and psychotherapy.
 Yet, we do know that therapy is beneficial to everyone.
-The correlation is also due to the fact that psychotherapists, specializing in domestic violence are extremely rare.
-We cannot stress enough how important seeking therapy from a professional, trained in domestic abuse is.
-Angela, the founder of Gently Empowered lived through virtually every type of domestic abuse.
-She was able to leave her abuser.
-She then rebuilt her life to become a motivational psychotherapist and the author of a children’s book series designed to help child survivors of domestic abuse.
+The correlation is also due to the fact that psychotherapists, specialising in domestic violence are extremely rare.
+I cannot stress enough how important seeking therapy from a professional, trained in domestic abuse is.
+I lived through virtually every type of domestic abuse.
+I was able to leave my abuser.
+I then rebuilt my life to become a motivational psychotherapist and the author of a children’s book series designed to help child survivors of domestic abuse.

-Angela developed the Gently Empowered psychotherapy treatment program.
+I developed the Gently Empowered psychotherapy treatment program.
 It is specifically created to help survivors of domestic abuse heal.
-With our treatment program, survivors can rebuild their lives.
-We provide sessions online, easing restrictions due to geological locations.
-We offer one to one, group, and family therapy sessions.
-Unfortunately, our spaces are limited.
-However, we do have a waiting list.
-We are honoured to treat each and every one of our clients who have gone through so much suffering.
-Rebuilding your life and feeling at ease is something we look forward to helping you with.
-The time you spend with us will be safe for you to express whatever you need to express.
-We'll be there to listen and relate to you.
+With my treatment program, survivors can rebuild their lives.
+I provide sessions ONLINE, easing restrictions due to geological locations.
+I offer one to one, group, and family therapy sessions.
+Unfortunately, my spaces are limited.
+However, I do have a waiting list.
+I am honoured to treat each and every one of my clients who have gone through so much suffering.
+Rebuilding your life and feeling at ease is something I look forward to helping you with.
+The time you spend with me will be safe for you to express whatever you need to express.
+I'll be there to listen and relate to you.
 You’ll find yourself feeling physically and mentally better.
 You'll be able to take on anything that may come your way.

 Therapy is for Everyone